AndyBunning/andybunning.github.io/_posts/2024-12-26-Cloud-Native-vs-Traditional-Infrastructure.md

 Finally, the **geographical reach** of cloud-native platforms enables data and applications to be distributed across multiple regions.
 This global distribution not only improves performance by reducing latency for end users but also enhances reliability by ensuring redundancy.
 Even if one region experiences an issue, platforms can be designed so they seamlessly fail over to another, minimising downtime and maintaining a consistent user experience.
 Together, these benefits make cloud computing an essential enabler of success for modern businesses.

 #### Challenges of Cloud-Native Infrastructure

 - **Re-Architecting Legacy Applications**: Adopting cloud-native often requires a significant overhaul of traditional systems.
 - **Vendor Lock-In**: Relying on a single provider may limit flexibility and negotiating power.
-- **Internet Dependency**: Operations are reliant on stable internet connectivity.
+- **Internet Dependency**: User access is dependant on stable internet connectivity for all users.

 ---